iter-tools/iter-tools/README.md

 When given an Object, it is equivalent to Object.entries, otherwise it calls `entries()` When passed a nullish value, returns an empty iterable.

-If the target object is Map-like, `entries(target, true)` will attempt to call `target.keys` and `target.values` instead of `target.entries`. _If you are not certain this is safe to do, do not do it!_.

 `entries` is a great way to construct Maps from objects

 ```js